Retreat Presenters

 Meet Our Presenters

-Dr. David R. Freyer, DO, MS, is a board-certified pediatric oncologist with over 30 years of clinical experience treating children, adolescents, and young adults with cancer.
-He practices at Children’s Hospital Los Angeles and is a professor of clinical pediatrics, medicine, and population and public health sciences at the Keck School of Medicine, University of Southern California.
-Dr. Freyer was raised Methodist, converted to the Catholic faith during medical school, and became an Oblate of Saint Benedict with Saint Meinrad Archabbey on September 28, 2019.
+Dr. David R. Freyer, DO, MS, is a pediatric oncologist at Children’s Hospital Los Angeles and professor of clinical pediatrics, medicine, and population and public health sciences at the Keck School of Medicine, University of Southern California.
+Dr. Freyer was raised Methodist, converted to the Catholic faith during medical school, is an oblate of St. Benedict with Saint Meinrad Archabbey, and in 2025 was ordained a deacon in the Archdiocese of Los Angeles.

 Josh and Angie Greulich have been married for 14 years.
 Angie works for Catholic Relief Services and has a master’s degree from Saint Meinrad Seminary and School of Theology.
 Josh has a degree in economics and management from DePauw University and has worked at Jasper Engines and Transmissions for 20 years.
 They have two children, ages 11 and 12, and a lovable Bernadoodle pup named Gus.